+Use the function selector to set the heating function or other functions for the top oven.
 You can turn the function selector clockwise or anti-clockwise from the "Off" position.

-3 Temperature selector
+8 Temperature selector

-Use the temperature selector to set the temperature for the heating function or select the setting for other functions.
+Use the temperature selector to set the temperature for the heating function or select the setting for other functions for the top oven.
 You can only turn the temperature selector clockwise from the "Off" position, until it offers resistance.
 Do not turn the selector beyond this point.